Handcrafted gifts made with love, care and attention, are at the very heart of what you do.

 Public liability insurance for Etsy sellers covers claims of accidental injury or damage to anyone who comes in direct contact with your business.

 For example, a courier who comes a cropper on your slip-slidin' doormat, breaks their hip and has to take time off work.
-Or Joe Public seeking compensation after your market stalls topples over and injures them.
+Or Joe Public seeking compensation after your market stall topples over and injures them.

 Similar to product liability insurance, it pays for your legal costs and representation, as well as any compensation you’re liable to pay.

 It’s an essential one if you occasionally sell at markets and craft fairs; many venues ask for it as a condition of trading.